-My design history began as a 19-year-old advertising account exec for the local newspaper.
+My design history began as a 19-year-old advertising exec for the local newspaper.

-After three years at that gig, I joined the advertising department of a national retailer where I was set before a newly-purchased digital imagesetting system that was as foreign – and frightful – to me as it was to all other department personnel.
-I had zero experience with anything electronic, much less computers (this was the eighties, y’all) and yet, I was assigned the task of mastering this behemoth.
-I was presented with a 40-pound manual and a vote of confidence from my superior.
-After only a few pages, fortunately (and inexplicably) the convoluted code “spoke to me” and I tossed the manual.
+After three years at that gig, I joined the advertising team of a national retailer where I was set before a newly-purchased digital imagesetting system that was as foreign – and frightful – to me as it was to the entire department.
+I had zero experience with anything electronic, much less computers (this was the eighties, y’all) and yet, I was assigned the task of mastering this behemoth – equipped only with a 40-pound manual and a vote of confidence from my superior.
+After a few pages, fortunately (and inexplicably) the convoluted code “spoke to me” and I tossed the manual.

-When the department moved to Dallas, I chose to remain here and launch my own business.
+When the company moved to Dallas, I chose to remain here and launch my business.
 Apple had just unveiled the Mac computer so I adopted that system, learning once again by a self-taught, cause-and-effect method.